Spiders are highly diverse arachnids, ranging in size, shape, and color to their habits and venom strength.

-In this spider guide, we’ll run through the primary intruders you’ll likely find roaming your home or yard and tips to keep them away from your property as best as possible.
+From poisonous spiders to helpful garden spiders, we’ll run through the primary intruders you’ll likely find roaming your home or yard and tips to keep them away from your property as best as possible.

-Common PA Spiders
+Common Spiders in Northeastern Pennsylvania

 Funnel Web Spiders

-Two common funnel web spiders exist in Northeast PA, including the grass spider and barn funnel weaver.
 The primary difference is their common dwellings.
 For example, grass spiders dwell in the grass, while barn funnel weavers reside in the doorways and cracks of barns.

 With life spans of up to 7 years, these spiders are some of the longest-living members on the list.
 However, due to their shy nature and fast movement, funnel web spiders are relatively illusive and conspicuous.